📍 Weatherford, TX | StatewideCall

 Common questions from San Antonio area landowners

-Cedar removal in the San Antonio area costs $1,800-$5,500 per acre depending on density and terrain.
-Northern areas like Boerne and Bandera with steep rocky terrain typically run higher ($2,500-$5,500), while flatter areas with moderate cedar average $2,200-$3,500 per acre.
-We provide free site assessments with accurate quotes.
+Cedar removal in the San Antonio area costs $1,800–$5,500 per acre depending on density and terrain.
+Northern areas like Boerne and Bandera with steep rocky terrain typically run higher ($2,500–$5,500), while flatter areas with moderate cedar average $2,200–$3,500 per acre.
+We provide free site assessments with accurate quotes before work starts.

 Yes!
 Cedar fever affects San Antonio heavily, particularly December through February.
-The northern counties (Kendall, Bandera, Comal) are cedar allergy hotspots.
+Northern counties (Kendall, Bandera, Comal) are cedar allergy hotspots.
 Clearing cedar on your property significantly reduces pollen exposure at home, even though regional pollen still travels.
 Many San Antonio residents report noticeable relief after clearing their property.

 No!
 Unlike mesquite, cedar does NOT regrow from roots when cut.
 Once removed via forestry mulching, it's permanently gone.
 The only new cedar comes from seedlings (bird-dispersed berries), which are easily managed when small.
-This makes cedar much easier to control long-term than mesquite.
+Plan a light annual walk-through for the first 2–3 years to catch new seedlings early.

 What San Antonio Landowners Say